News & Events

 Washington Regional Economic Analysis Project

-On behalf of the Regional Economic Analysis Project, greetings and welcome to the Washington Regional Economic Analysis Project.
-Using the interactive regional economic tools of analysis at your disposal on this website, we invite you to conduct your own research to examine and assess changing economic conditions and trends of your county or region of interest.
+On behalf of Pacific Northwest Regional Economic Analysis Project (PNREAP), greetings and welcome to the Washington Regional Economic Analysis Project.
+Using the interactive regional economic tools of analysis at your disposal on this website, we invite you to conduct your own research to examine and assess changing economic conditions and trends of counties or regions within Washington.

 If your interests align with examining broader trends across the Washington's regional landscape, apply the interactive diagnostics available at the "click of a mouse" and select from among an assortment of principal indicators of major importance: